Scleral Contact Lenses Miami

 Scleral contact lenses as they are designed today are considered the best option on the market for health benefits and increased comfort.
 These lenses eliminate blurred and distorted vision, promote healing of the ocular surface, and protect the cornea from the surrounding environment and eyelids.

-At the Miami Contact Lens Institute, we work closely with our patients to determine the optimal fit for scleral lenses.
+Our Optometrist at the Miami Contact Lens Institute, we work closely with our patients to determine the optimal fit for scleral lenses.
 What makes our specialty practice different others is we focus on taking care of patients with corneal irregularities.
 We know how hard it can be for this unique class of patients to find effective vision treatments.
 We are passionate about creating custom scleral lenses that have the potential to change one’s quality of vision and quality of life.

 We are on a mission to continuously update our expertise in contact lens design.
 We want to be able to provide our patients with the latest lens technology and the best solution for their eyes.
 At this time, scleral lenses are the highest technology available for the patients we serve.
 We are proud to make these lenses a core focus of our practice.